AyedaOk/sam2-tools/README.md

 cd sam2-tools
 ```

-Create and activate the virtual environment:
+Create and activate the virtual environment

+Replace `python3.14` with whatever version you have:

 ```
-python3 -m venv venv
+python3.14 -m venv venv
 source venv/bin/activate
 ```